yogiw/react-native-custom-bottom-sheet/Readme.md

 # React Native Custom Bottom Sheet
-Bottom sheet component for React Native.
+Bottom sheet component with any view and smooth animation for React Native.

 # Props